CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 * If there is insufficient access protection on the way, files or data carriers can be copied or manipulated unnoticed.
 ### 2 6 Inappropriate disposal of data media and documents

-If it is not possible to properly dispose of data carriers and documents at the mobile workstation, these usually go into the household waste.
+If it is not possible to properly dispose of data media and documents at the mobile workstation, they usually go into the household waste.
 Even where work is being done on the move, employees often throw drafts and other supposedly useless documents directly into the next wastebasket or simply leave them lying in the hotel or on the train.
-However, if data carriers or documents are not properly disposed of, attackers can derive valuable information that can be deliberately misused for blackmail or industrial espionage.
+However, if data carriers or documents are not properly disposed of, attackers can derive valuable information that can be misused specifically for blackmail or industrial espionage.
 The consequences range from the loss of know-how to the threat to the existence of the institution, for example, if important orders fail to materialize or partnerships fail.

 ### 2 7 Confidentiality loss of sensitive information

-At the mobile workstation, attackers can more easily access sensitive information stored on hard drives, removable media, or paper, especially if they are professional.
+At the mobile workstation, attackers can more easily access sensitive information stored on hard drives, removable media, or on paper, especially if they are professional.
 They can also listen to communication links.
 However, if information is read or disclosed unauthorized, it will have serious consequences for the entire institution.
 Among other things, the loss of confidentiality may result in the institution violating laws or creating competitive disadvantages and financial loss.

 ### 2 8 Theft or loss of data carriers or documents

 The mobile workstation is not as well secured as the workplace in a company or agency.
-During a train journey, from a hotel room or occasionally also from conference rooms with customers, official IT and documents can therefore be stolen more easily.
+During a train journey, from a hotel room or sometimes also from conference rooms to customers, it is easier to steal official IT and documents.
 In addition, IT systems or components can be lost.
 In addition to the purely material damage caused by the immediate loss of the mobile device, the disclosure of sensitive data (eg e-mails, notes from meetings, addresses or other documents) may result in further (financial and / or reputational) damage.

 ### 2 9 Lack of security awareness and carelessness in handling information